-West Basin has \$314 million in long-term debt outstanding.
-Over the past three years, West Basin has changed its debt portfolio by refunding a portion of its outstanding Certificates of Participation (COP) bonds and issuing Refunding Revenue Bonds.
+As of June 30, 2015, West Basin has \$299 million in long-term debt outstanding.
+From FY 2009-10 through FY 2011-12, West Basin changed its debt portfolio by refunding a portion of its outstanding Certificates of Participation (COP) bonds and issuing Refunding Revenue Bonds.
 These transactions resulted in West Basin lowering its interest cost due to the bond market favoring revenue bonds over COP's and because of the low interest rate environment.

-Due to an expiring liquidity facility and with the Board's approval, West redeemed the 2008AAdjustable Rate Refunding COP's (2008A Bonds) in the amount of \$27,990,000.
-Staff utilized the available funds from the 2010AAdjustable Rate COP's (referred to as Commercial Paper or CP) to redeem the 2008A Bonds that resulted in a net present value savings of \$796,476.
+Due to an expiring liquidity facility in June 2013 and with the Board's approval, West Basin redeemed the 2008A Adjustable Rate Refunding COP's (2008A Bonds) in the amount of \$27,990,000 in May 2013.
+Staff utilized the available funds from the 2010A Adjustable Rate COP's (referred to as Commercial Paper or CP) to redeem the 2008A Bonds that resulted in a net present value savings of \$796,476.
+No new debt or refunding transactions has occurred in the past two (2) fiscal years.